AlexJReid/blog/content/posts/local-api/index.md

 - patched it in to a real test envrionment
 - seen requests to the environment be routed to the local service as dictated by matching rules
 - seen the local service call out to the transformation service **through the service mesh**
+- seen how the local service can be called by other mesh services to test integrations
 - made changes to the local service and seen the changes immediately without redeploying

-This approach has **a lot** of potential to be the basis for a very productive and simple development approach. **I only needed to locally run the service I was working on.**
+**I only needed to run the service I was working on locally.**

-The same mechanics can also be applied to a blue-green or canary deploy, where traffic is routed between multiple deployed versions of a service.

 What I particularly like about it is the rapid feedback loop.
 I was able to patch a local implementation of the `message` service into a real environment make changes to it without redeploying.
 I could potentially attach a debugger or REPL to the running process for even more insight into the running of my development service.

+_As usual, I'd love to know what you think.
+Comments and corrections are always welcome._

 ## Links